 - Please monitor your PAWS account periodically.
-Contact the One Stop Shop if you have questions concerning requested documentation.
+Contact the Financial Management Center if you have questions concerning requested documentation.

 Once your file has been completed, you can check the status of your financial aid award offer under the Financial Aid menu by selecting Award Information and then Award by Term.

 Please note that these deadlines are to have a complete file at Georgia State, not simply to submit the FAFSA.
 To meet these deadlines it is best to submit the FAFSA six to eight (6 – 8) weeks ahead of the deadline and then monitor your financial aid status in PAWS closely.
 Please visit the Financial Aid site for more details.